 People have expectations

-Needless to say, it isn’t about living up to what other people want from you but learning from your mistakes and training your tail off until you bring your dream to fruition.
+Needless to say, it isn’t about living up to what other people want from you.
+That being said, learn from your mistakes and train your tail off until you bring your dream to fruition.
 Forget the negative comments and hone in on what you can control.

 We all grow tired

-I was caught up in expectations demanded of me by the elite military unit I was in, had run repeated marathons in attempting to earn the 2012 Olympic Marathon standard of 2.19.00 and simply was losing the joy of an activity I had loved since I was 15 years old.
+I was caught up in expectations demanded of me by the elite military unit I was in.
+In addition, I had run repeated marathons in attempting to earn the 2012 Olympic Marathon standard of 2.19.00.

 How many times have we all fell short of our capability by losing sight of something as in our control as drinking enough during our races?